 You will meet with a USCIS adjudicator and review your application at the USCIS field office.
 They may tell you that they need to check with their supervisor before they can approve your application.
-That’s okay — you will get a call back pretty quickly, maybe the next day, confirming that the emergency advanced parole is going to be issued.
+That’s okay — you will get a call back pretty quickly, maybe the next day, confirming that the emergency advance parole is going to be issued.
 You will then need to go back down to the field office to pick up your advance parole document.
-You are then able to travel outside the US, as long as you have your approved document and valid passport.
+You are then able to travel outside the United States, as long as you have your approved document and valid passport.

 Many DACA recipients have traveled on advance parole without issue, but you should always be very careful that there are not any other reasons that would prevent you getting back into the United States smoothly, like a criminal record.
 It’s a big deal to cross the US border at this stage even with the advance parole, so you must make sure everything is very clear.
 International travel with DACA should only be considered in true emergencies and urgent situations.

 Rejection of your advance parole application will not affect your immigration options.
 If you are not approved for advance parole, USCIS will not take any further action with your immigration case.

 However, applicants who are declined for advance parole will lose their filing fee.
 Although a denial will not affect your immigration options, applicants should note that the data submitted with your advance parole request will become part of your immigration file.
 So, it is important to speak with an immigration attorney to get assistance in requesting advance parole and ensuring the right evidence is submitted.